 • Politics, society, science and industry are not all pulling in the same direction at the moment.

-What perspective or expertise do you bring to MCube, which project do you lead or which topic do you exemplify?
+What perspective or expertise do you bring to MCube, which project are you leading or which topic do you exemplify?

 • Decades of experience in the automotive sector.
 MCUBE Board of Directors, Topic: Autonomous driving